Connecticut is known for its spectacular seasons and cute little towns.

 This 15,300 acre forest centers around the Saugatuck Reservoir in Redding, Connecticut.

-The State Forest’s hiking trails offer some gorgeous views of the reservoir, and some intense uphill hiking.
+The Connecticut State Forest’s hiking trails offer some gorgeous views of the reservoir, as well as some intense uphill hiking.

 Naugatuck State Forest